 Open Peer Review : what is it?
 What are the advantages, downsides and challenges for researchers ?
 Does open review approach give credit to reviewers for the time and effort they put into improving the quality of the manuscripts ? ...

-A couple of months ago, OpenAIRE released the report - entitled “OpenAIRE survey on open peer review: Attitudes and experience amongst editors, authors and reviewers” - that gauged the views towards open peer review (OPR) of over 3,062 editors, authors and reviewers.
+In 2017, OpenAIRE released a report - entitled “OpenAIRE survey on open peer review: Attitudes and experience amongst editors, authors and reviewers” - that gauged the views towards open peer review (OPR) of over 3,062 editors, authors and reviewers.
 The results show that OPR is moving mainstream, with high levels of enthusiasm and experience amongst those surveyed.

 From drawback of Traditional Peer Review ...